 - Windows Server 2019.

-- A Windows Server 2012 R2 Citrix-managed image is now available.
+- A Windows Server 2012 R2 Citrix prepared image is now available.

 - Added resource location settings information.
 For details, see Resource location actions and Resource location settings when creating a catalog.